sefonixy/invigilator-assessment-hub/docs/data-layer-readme.md

 ## Overview

-The Invigilator Assessment Hub uses a unified, hierarchical data structure that serves as the single source of truth for the entire application.
-This document provides a comprehensive guide to understanding the data layer architecture, types, and implementation.
+This doc explains how the data layer works - the types, structure, and how to use it.

 ## Table of Contents